 Fee: There is no cost to participate in this program

 UPDATE!!
-Due to the high demand for this program, an upcoming session will be scheduled.
+Due to the high demand for this program, we are currently offering space to those on our Waiting List on a first come first serve basis.
 Please add your student to the waiting list in order to receive direct information on the upcoming dates.

 We were able to launch this program thanks to a grant from:

 Don’t see a session that works for you?
 Add your student to the Waiting List today by completing this form: